The Ultimate Lingerie Terminology Guide – What’s What, and How to Rock It

 Seamed Stockings

-These feature a line running up the back of the leg, offering a vintage & elegant look reminiscent of the 1940s & 1950s Hollywood glamour.
+These feature a line running up the back of the leg, offering a vintage & elegant look reminiscent of the 1940s and 1950s Hollywood glamour.

-These are stockings that extend up to the thigh & are held in place by elastic bands or silicone grippers, eliminating the need for garters.
+These are stockings that extend up to the thigh, held in place by elastic bands or silicone grippers, eliminating the need for garters.
 Hot, hot, hot.

 With a pop of lace, these stockings are both elegant & sensual – perfect for a boudoir shoot.